-In 1954, Mr Langdon sold the store and it was taken over Mr. and Mrs. Usher for about one year and then later by Rod Travis and his wife.
-Rod was a journalist for the Sun and Herald newspapers before moving to The Basin.
+In 1954, Mr Langdon sold the store, and it was taken over Mr. and Mrs. Usher for about one year and then later by Rod Travis and his wife.
+Rod was a journalist for the Sun and Herald Newspapers before moving to The Basin.

 The store closed in 1965 when Rod retired.
+In 2023, the building is still intact, but has been renovated.